 Modern civilization takes it for granted that people are better off the more things they want and are able to get; its values are quantitative and material.
-Here, How much is he worth? means How much money has he got?
+Now, How much is he worth? means How much money has he got?
 A speaker at Boston College lately described modern Western civilization as a "curse to humanity"; and those who now recognize its reflection in the Japanese mirror are evidently of the same opinion.
 Nevertheless Henry A. Wallace, then vice-president, in a well-meant speech, promised that when the war should be over, "Older [!] nations will have the privilege to help younger nations get started on the path to industrialization. . . .
 As their masses learn to read and write, and as they become productive mechanics, their standard of living will double and treble."
-Be He did not speak of the price to be paid, or reflect that an incessant

-"progress," never ending in contentment, means the condemnation of all men to a state of irremediable poverty.
-In the words of St. Gregory Nazazien,
+He did not speak of the price to be paid, or reflect that an incessant "progress," never ending in contentment, means the condemnation of all men to a state of irremediable poverty.
+But, as Plato already knew, "poverty consists, not in the decrease of one's possessions, but in the increase of one's greed," and in the words of St. Gregory Nazazien,